manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 IDF files can be shared across multiple indexes.
 Only a single copy of an IDF file will be loaded by `searchd`, even when many indexes refer to that file.
 Should the contents of an IDF file change, the new contents can be loaded with a SIGHUP.

-You can build an .idf file using [indextool](Miscellaneous_tools.md#indextool) utility, by dumping dictionaries using `--dumpdict dict.txt --stats` switch first, then converting those to .idf format using `--buildidf`, then merging all the .idf files across cluser using `--mergeidf`.
+You can build an .idf file using [indextool](Miscellaneous_tools.md#indextool) utility, by dumping dictionaries using `--dumpdict dict.txt --stats` switch first, then converting those to .idf format using `--buildidf`, then merging all the .idf files across cluster using `--mergeidf`.

 <!-- request SQL -->